 The principal is responsible for establishing rating procedures that will ensure reasonable confidence in the accuracy of the scores assigned to the answer papers by individual teachers or by committees of teachers.
-The principal is responsible for the rating of all answer papers written in the school, including papers written by persons admitted to exams in subjects not regularly taught in the school, papers written by persons not enrolled in the school, papers written by students taking the alternative language editions of exams, and papers written in braille.
+The principal is responsible for the rating of all answer papers written in the school, including papers written by persons admitted to examinations in subjects not regularly taught in the school, papers written by persons not enrolled in the school, papers written by students taking the alternative language editions of examinations, and papers written in braille.

 Teachers are not permitted to score their own students' answer papers.
-This means that teachers currently instructing students in the coursework associated with a particular Regents Exam or RCT may not score those students' answer papers for that exam.
+This means that teachers currently instructing students in the coursework associated with a particular Regents Examination may not score those students' answer papers for that examination.
 This prohibition includes special education and academic intervention services (AIS) teachers.
-For the August exams, neither the school year teacher nor the summer school teacher may score their own students' responses.
-The following examples are intended to offer guidance to school administrators who will be making determinations as to a teacher's eligibility to score specific students' exam papers.
+For the August examinations, neither the school year teacher nor the summer school teacher may score their own students' responses.
+The following examples are intended to offer guidance to school administrators who will be making determinations as to a teacher's eligibility to score specific students' examination papers.

-- A teacher providing AIS to a student in preparation for the Regents Examination in U.S. History and Government may not score that student's answer paper for this exam. - An English teacher who is a student's homeroom teacher but is not the student's current year English teacher may score that student's answer paper for a Regents Exam in English. - A mathematics teacher who taught a student algebra the year before but is not currently instructing a student in the coursework in geometry may score the student's answer paper for the Regents Examination in Geometry.
+- A teacher providing AIS to a student in preparation for the Regents Examination in U.S. History and Government may not score that student's answer paper for this examination. - An English teacher who is a student's homeroom teacher but is not the student's current year English teacher may score that student's answer paper for the Regents Examination in English Language Arts. - A mathematics teacher who taught a student algebra the year before but is not currently instructing a student in the coursework in geometry may score the student's answer paper for the Regents Examination in Geometry. - A Global History and Geography teacher who taught a student in this subject area the year before, and is now currently instructing the same student in U.S. History, may score this student's answer paper for a retake of the Transition Examination in Global History & Geography Grade 10, but may not score this student's answer paper for the Regents Examination in U.S. History & Government taken during the same test administration.

-The principal is responsible for making the final determination as to whether or not a teacher may score specific students' exam papers based on this scoring policy.
+The principal is responsible for making the final determination as to whether or not a teacher may score specific students' examination papers, based on this scoring policy.
 A principal may establish rules that are more prohibitive than the illustrations above suggest.

-To maintain uniform rating standards, all teachers involved in rating State exams must be thoroughly familiar with the rating instructions provided by the Department.
-Each exam has a scoring key for multiple-choice questions and guidelines for rating the open-ended questions.
+To maintain uniform rating standards, all teachers involved in rating State examinations must be thoroughly familiar with the rating instructions provided by the Department.
+Each examination has a scoring key for multiple-choice questions and guidelines for rating the open-ended questions.